basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 has been created.
 </div>

-To create an account for the admin user, use an HTTP `POST` with the username you want to use for the admin account.
+To create an account for the admin user, use an HTTP `POST` request with the username you want to use for the admin account.
 The following is an
 example:

 ```curl